ferdavid1/Awkward-Hug-Club/README.md

 # ahcwebsite.github.io
 Website for the Awkward Hug Club @ UC Davis

-Developed by Fernando Espinosa, using Twitter Bootstrap and Github Pages
+Developed by Fernando Espinosa, using Twitter Bootstrap